Kimiblock/moeOS.config/readme.md

 - moeOS Plymouth boot splash theme.

-- Default `sbupdate` Secure Boot configurations, an `mkinitcpio` preset, cmdline example, `sleep.conf`, `Packagekit.conf`.
+- Default `sbupdate` Secure Boot configurations, an `mkinitcpio` preset, cmdline / fstab example, `sleep.conf`, `Packagekit.conf`.

 - `lsb-release` and `os-release` replacement.

 - A hook to replace files automatically.

-- a moeOS icon and splash image
+- A moeOS icon and splash image

-- Apple PingFang fonts.

 - A kvantum theme looks like libadwaita applications with blur and transparent enabled.